-The EnGenius ECW230 Cloud Managed Wi-Fi 6 4×4 Indoor Wireless Access Point (AP) is like a good-looking, relationship-material significant other who happens to be high-maintenance and has cranky mother.
+The EnGenius ECW230 Cloud Managed Wi-Fi 6 4×4 Indoor Wireless Access Point (WAP) is like a good-looking, relationship-material significant other who happens to be high-maintenance and has a cranky mother.

-It’s hard at the beginning, but once you’ve given it enough attention, chances are you’ll be happy with it in the long term.
-That’s if you can afford its current price of some $600 a pop, without a power adapter.
+It’s hard initially, but once you’ve given it enough attention, you’ll be happy with it in the long term.
+That’s if you can afford its current price of $600 a pop without a power adapter.

 EnGenius ECW230: More, yet also less, than a typical Wi-Fi access point